Billy636/LyciaMusic/request.md

-Fix a small issue: when we delete a playlist we created from the sidebar, clicking the trash icon immediately shows a prompt saying, “Are you sure you want to delete this playlist?
-This action cannot be undone.”
-However, the playlist has already been deleted at that point.
-This logic clearly does not match good user experience.
-The application should first ask the user for confirmation and only perform the deletion after the user confirms.
+In the application’s sidebar, when I click the plus (+) button to create a new playlist, a prompt appears with the text:
+“localhost:1420 says: Please enter the name of the new playlist.”

-Second, the confirmation dialog is too simplistic.
-Could we design a modern, up-to-date confirmation dialog that matches the overall style of the application—especially considering that many users choose the “follow the album artwork” theme?
+The style of this prompt also looks bad.
+Please create a modern, trend-aligned confirmation dialog that matches the overall style of the application—especially considering that many users choose the “follow the album artwork” theme.

-Would it be possible to create a dedicated file specifically for styling these pop-up dialogs?
-This application still has many dialogs that have not been properly designed and currently look very basic.
-Or is it only possible to add styles within each corresponding file?
+Second, there is a small bug in the application:
+When I right-click a song in the song list and choose “Add to Playlist”, a dialog appears allowing me to select an existing playlist or create a new one.
+The problem is that, in this dialog, the playlists we previously created do not display cover images.
+Instead, their covers appear as broken image placeholders, which indicates that the cover images are not being loaded correctly.
+Please fix this issue.

+Important notes:

+While making these changes, please ensure that none of the existing features stop working.

+Do not make any single file excessively long.
+Use a refactoring-oriented approach so that the codebase remains clean, modular, and easy to manage and read.